-To this goal, we proceed to train the phase parameters $\bm{\theta}$ through minimizing the cost function given by Eq.~(\ref{cost9}).
-Figure~\ref{gate_iterations} shows the variation of tomography results after different iterations.
+To this end, we proceed to train the phase parameters $\bm{\theta}$ by minimizing the cost function given in Eq.~(\ref{cost9}).
+Figure~\ref{gate_iterations} shows the variation of tomography results for the evolution operator $\mathcal{U}(NT)$ at different iterations during the training stage.
 We can see that the evolution operator of the system gradually approaches the Hadamard gate as the number of iterations increases, and eventually reaches the goal with ultrahigh fidelity.

-Different from the case of population inversion, the robust performance of quantum gates is strongly correlated with the sampling distribution of samples here.
-In other words, by training on different ranges of samples, we would learn different phase parameters.
-And these phase parameters exhibit different robust performance for systematic errors.
+Different from the case of population inversion, the robust performance of quantum gates is strongly correlated with the sampling distribution here.
+In other words, when training on the samples with different ranges, we learn different phase parameters.
+These phase parameters exhibit different robust performances for systematic errors.

-In Fig.~\ref{gate_range}, we plot the fidelity of the Hadamard gate versus the pulse area error using various learned phase parameters attained from distinct sampling ranges.
-It is shown that the learned phase parameters manifest varying degrees of robustness to the pulse area error $\epsilon_A$ under different sampling distributions.
+In Fig.~\ref{gate_range}, we plot the infidelity of the Hadamard gate versus the pulse area error using various phase parameters that are learned from the training set drawn from distinct sampling ranges.
+It is clearly shown that the learned phase parameters manifest varying degrees of robustness to the pulse area error under different sampling distributions.